2021 Serbian local elections: Electoral system

+An electoral list could be declared the status of an ethnic minority electoral list by the local electoral commission.
+An ethnic minority electoral list could be only submitted by a registered political party or a coalition of political parties of an ethnic minority.
+If the percentage of the members of that ethnic minority is less than 50% in that municipality, an electoral list could be then granted the status of an ethnic minority electoral list.
+If the electoral list receives less than the 3 percent electoral threshold of all votes cast, it would still take part in the distribution of seats.
+When the distribution of seats takes place, the quotients of ethnic minority electoral lists that won less than 3 percent of the votes are increased by 35 percent.

+Any local election, whether it is a municipal or a local assembly election, is called by the president of the National Assembly, who also has to announce its date.
+To vote, a person has to be a citizen and resident of Serbia and at least 18 years old.
+A voter could only vote in the municipality of their residence.
+An election silence begins two days before the scheduled election, meaning that no opinion polls, presentation of candidates and their programmes, or invitation to vote in the election could take place.

 Results and campaigns

+Ivica Dačić, the president of the National Assembly, called the elections in Zaječar, Kosjerić, and Preševo on 5 February 2021.
+Later that year, he also called early elections to be held in Mionica and Negotin.

 Zaječar

-On 9 March, the Party of United Pensioners of Serbia (PUPS) submitted their ballot list for the election, but were denied participation by the City Election Commission due to deficiencies in the electoral list, after which the Commission declared their ballot to be invalid three days later.
-On 24 March, together with the United Peasant Party (USS) they announced their support for the Serbian Progressive Party.
+On 9 March, the Party of United Pensioners of Serbia (PUPS) submitted their electoral list for the election, but were denied participation by the City Election Commission due to deficiencies in the electoral list.
+The Commission declared their list to be invalid three days later.
+Together with the United Peasant Party (USS) they announced their support for SNS.

-On 27 February, mayor Ničić met with construction, transport and infrastructure minister Tomislav Momirović to discuss about expanding local infrastructure in Zaječar.
-During the last election week, Ana Brnabić and Aleksandar Vučić both visited Zaječar.
-Multiple ministers also visited the town during the election campaign.
+On 27 February, Ničić met with construction, transport and infrastructure minister Tomislav Momirović to discuss about expanding local infrastructure in Zaječar.
+During the last election week, prime minister Ana Brnabić and president Aleksandar Vučić both visited Zaječar.
+Ministers Darija Kisić Tepavčević and Branislav Nedimović also visited the town during the campaign period.

 In the municipality of Zaječar, there were 50,463 eligible citizens that were able to vote in the 2021 local election.
 The local City Election Commission reported that the turnout was 49.81%.
-The Serbian Progressive Party (SNS) won 24 seats, and secured the majority together with the Socialist Party of Serbia–United Serbia (SPS–JS), which won 4 seats.
+SNS won 24 seats and it secured the majority together with the Socialist Party of Serbia–United Serbia (SPS–JS) coalition, which won 4 seats.
 The Nenad Ristović List placed second with 16 seats, while the Dragana Rašić List won 4 seats.
 The Dejan Krstić List and a list headed by the Enough is Enough (DJB) won one seat each.